-Tesla started the suspense by redesigning existing automobiles with new technology core.
-The first one is the electric battery as a replacement of polluting gasoline engine.
+Tesla started the suspense by redesigning existing automobiles with a new technology core.
+The first one is the electric battery as a replacement for polluting gasoline engines.
 The second one is an autonomous driving or autopilot module as a replacement of human drivers.

 Unlike Apple’s iOS, multitouch, and aesthetically pleasing design, the electric battery is not Tesla’s proprietary technology.
 Moreover, it’s highly inferior and more expensive to the internal combustion engine.
-Hence, unlike iPhone, the penetration rate of Tesla EV is very slow.
-Moreover, as opposed to Apple making money from day one, Tesla has been counting loss from the sale of each unit of EV.
-Public subsidy and investors funds have been sustaining this loss-making journey over 17 years.
+Hence, unlike the iPhone, the Tesla EV’s penetration rate is very slow.
+Moreover, as opposed to Apple making money from day one, Tesla has been counting losses from the sale of each unit of EV.
+Public subsidies and investor funds have been sustaining this loss-making journey for over 17 years.
 Unlike Apple, Tesla faces two challenges in this regard.

-Battery pack attempts to draw line in winning strategy of Apple vs Tesla
+Battery pack attempts to draw a line in the winning strategy of Apple vs Tesla

-Moreover, instead of countering the uprising of EV by sharpening the internal gasoline engine, Toyota and other Japanese automakers are at the forefront of both battery technology and EV.
-Moreover, they have been also progressing with fuel cell to offer the last mile thrust to win the EV.
-Hence, Tesla’s initial success in EV does not appear to have a strong base to repeat Apple’s iPhone like a triumph.
+Moreover, instead of countering the uprising of EVs by sharpening the internal gasoline engine, Toyota and other Japanese automakers are at the forefront of both battery technology and EV.
+Moreover, they have also been progressing with fuel cells to offer the last mile thrust to win the EV.
+Hence, Tesla’s initial success in EV does not appear to have a strong base to repeat Apple’s iPhone as a triumph.

 Autonomous Diving or Autopilot

 The 2nd winning strategy of Tesla is software-centric.
-Tesla offers Autopilot suit for advanced driver-assistance system features such as lane centering, traffic-aware cruise control, self-parking, etc. These features are useful; however, they often cause distraction and lack of human drivers’ attention.
-The perceived value of these features is not strong enough to show disruptive effects similar to those caused by multitouch type based user interface features of the iPhone.
-Moreover, Tesla does not have the patent portfolio in the technology suit to create barriers to other automakers to adopt such features, incase their customers demand such features.
-As opposed to Tesla, Toyota is at the top in Autonomous Car-Control Mechanism, followed by Nissan, Robert Bosch, Honda, and Denso.
+Tesla offers an Autopilot suit for advanced driver-assistance system features such as lane centering, traffic-aware cruise control, self-parking, etc. These features are useful; however, they often cause distraction and a lack of human drivers’ attention.
+The perceived value of these features is not strong enough to show disruptive effects similar to those caused by the iPhone’s multitouch type-based user interface features.
+Moreover, Tesla does not have a patent portfolio in the technology suite to create barriers for other automakers to adopt such features in case their customers demand them.
+As opposed to Tesla, Toyota is at the top in Autonomous Car-Control Mechanisms, followed by Nissan, Robert Bosch, Honda, and Denso.

-The full self-driving (FSD) appears to be a game-changing technology.
+Full self-driving (FSD) appears to be a game-changing technology.
 There has been criticism that Japanese automakers are late in the autonomous vehicle party.
-Despite some initial demonstration, still there is a steep challenge to make FSD superior to human drivers in all driving conditions.
+Despite some initial demonstrations, there is still a steep challenge to make FSD superior to human drivers in all driving conditions.
 Once Uber or other ride-sharing companies can use FSD to replace costly drivers, a major transformation will surface in the automobile industry.
 As opposed to Japanese automakers’ research in progress, Tesla has a prototype on the road.